Beacon-class gunvessel: Service

 These ships were primarily designed for service in Southeast Asian waters, including the rivers, and most of the ships spent at least one commission there.
 Hornet, Midge, and Gnat spent their whole careers there.
 Gnat's service, however, was rather short as she ran aground and was wrecked on Balabac Island, south of the Philippines, less than a year after she was commissioned.
 Their duties included protecting British lives and property and fighting pirates.
 Another major deployment area was the Gulf of Guinea in West Africa where Fly, Lynx, Flirt, Dwarf, Beacon, Avon, Pert, Growler, Rocket, Hart, and Boxer all spent part of one or more commissions.
 Beacon supported British coastal operations during the Third Anglo-Ashanti War in 1873 while most of the others engaged river pirates at various times.
 Rocket, Elk, Dwarf, Beacon, and Avon served at least one commission off the south-east coast of South America, while Cracker spent her entire career there.
 Dwarf made a port visit to Asunción, on the Paraguay River, some 600 mi from the ocean during one of her tours in the region.
 Teazer, Lynx, Beacon, and Thistle each made one deployment to the East Indies Station where they helped to suppress the slave trade between East Africa and the Persian Gulf.
 Beacon, Hart, and Growler were deployed to the Mediterranean where the former participated in the Bombardment of Alexandria in 1882.
 Fly, Flirt, Boxer, and Pert each spent a commission on fishery patrol on the Grand Banks of Newfoundland.
 Boxer was also deployed to British Columbia to maintain order with the Indian tribes there.

 By the early 1880s, their engines were becoming worn out and most of the ships were placed into reserve for a few years before being sold for breaking up.
 The machinery of Avon, Dwarf and Elk was in good enough shape that they were assigned as tenders to the coastguard district ships at Hull, Southampton, and Liverpool for a number of years.
+Growler, Hart and Hornet returned from the China Station to decommission to reserve in England.
 Midge was also an exception and was retained in Chinese waters until 1907 when she was sold at Hong Kong.
 Elk lasted nearly as long in harbour service as she was reclassified as a tugboat in 1890 and was then sold as a dredger in 1905.